WHAT IS DROPSY AND HOW DO I TREAT IT?

 In most cases, dropsy is the result of a bacterial infection caused by bacteria Aeromonas.
 Aeromonas is a bacteria that is commonly found in most fish tanks but it is only like to infect fish that are stressed due to overcrowding or poor water quality.
 Dropsy can also affect fish that have poor kidney function, a condition which may result in the absorption of water into the body cavity which causes the stomach of the fish to swell.
 Although dropsy is not usually contagious, it is a good idea to isolate any sick fish from those that are healthy so you can treat the ill fish before returning them to the community tank.

 If you suspect that one or more of your aquarium fish are suffering from dropsy, follow these steps to treat the condition:

-.
+1. Isolate the sick fish in a hospital tank.
 To make water changes easier, this tank should be kept bare except for a filter and heater, if necessary.
 The temperature of the hospital tank should be as close to that of the original tank as possible.